jr-86/competition/q2b.md

 ### Filling Team 2

-With Team 1 filled, we have three open spots to fill on Team 2.
+With Team 1 filled, and Bob already on Team 2, we have three open spots to fill.

-Two of his teammates must be from pairs of twins not selected for Team 1, to avoid them being forced into Team 3 together.
+Two of Bob's teammates must be from pairs of twins not selected for Team 1, to avoid them being forced into Team 3 together.
 There are $2 \cdot 2$ ways of choosing them, as order does not matter.

 The final teammate must then be the twin of one of the three put into Team 1 alongside Dave.
 So the number of ways Team 2 may be filled is